Model-Checking of Linear-Time Properties in Multi-Valued Systems: Linear-time properties in multi-valued systems

 $TS$ is called finite if $S$, $Act$,and $AP$ are finite.

 We always assume that an mv-TS is finite in this paper.}

 \end{definition}

-Here, the labeling function $L$ is the same as that in classical case.
-In Ref.\cite{chechik04}, it required that the labeling function was also multi-valued, that is, $L$ is a function from states set $S$ into $l^{AP}$, the later set denotes all $l$-valued sets of $AP$, also called $l$-powerset of $AP$.
-We shall show that they are equivalent as trace functions in Appendix I.
+Here, the labeling function $L$ is the same as in the classical case.
+In Ref.\cite{chechik04}, it required that the labeling function is also multi-valued, that is, $L$ is a function from the states set $S$ into $l^{AP}$.
+We shall show that they are equivalent as trace functions in Appendix A.

-For convenience, we use $\eta(s,\alpha,s^{\prime})=r$ to represent $(s,\alpha,s^{\prime},r)\in\rw$.
-Intuitively, $\eta(r,\sigma,r^{\prime})$ stands for the truth value of the proposition that action $\alpha$ causes the current state $r$ to become the next state $r^{\prime}$.
+For convenience, we use $(s,\alpha,s^{\prime},r)\in\rw$ to represent $\eta(s,\alpha,s^{\prime})=r$, and the $TS=(S,Act,\eta, I,AP, L)$ is denoted by $TS=(S,Act,\rw, I,AP, L)$ in the following.
+Intuitively, $\eta(s,\alpha,s^{\prime})$ stands for the truth value of the proposition that action $\alpha$ causes the current state $s$ to become the next state $s^{\prime}$.
 The intuitive behavior of an mv-transition system can be described as follows.
 The transition system starts in some initial state $s_0\in I$ (in multi-valued logic) and evolves according to the transition relation $\rw$.
-That is, if $s$ is the current state, then a transition $(s,\alpha,s^{\prime},r)\in\rw$ originating from $s$ is selected in mv-logic sense and taken, i.e., the action $\alpha$ is performed and the transition system evolves from state $s$ into the state $s^{\prime}$ with truth value $r$.
+That is, if $s$ is the current state, then a transition $(s,\alpha,s^{\prime},r)\in\rw$ originating from $s$ is selected in the mv-logic sense and taken, i.e., the action $\alpha$ is performed and the transition system evolves from state $s$ into state $s^{\prime}$ with truth value $r$.
 This selection procedure is repeated in state $s^{\prime}$ and finishes once a state is encountered that has no outgoing transitions.
 (Note that $I$ may be empty; in that case, the transition system has no behavior at all as no initial state can be selected.)
 It is important to realize that in case a state has more than one outgoing transition, the ¡°next¡± transition is chosen in a purely mv-logic fashion.
-That is, the outcome of this selection process is known with some truth-value prior, and, hence, the degree with which a certain transition is selected is given prior in mv-logic sense.
+That is, the outcome of this selection process is known with some truth-value a priori, and, hence, the degree with which a certain transition is selected is given a priori in the mv-logic sense.

-Let $TS =(S,Act,\rw,I,AP,L)$ be a transition system.
-A finite {\sl execution fragment} (or a {\sl run}) $\varrho$ of TS is an alternating sequence of states and actions ending with a state